-Junior banking professionals in Singapore and Hong Kong are still in comparatively strong demand even as firms such as Standard Chartered and Deutsche Bank trim senior staff.
+Junior banking professionals in Singapore and Hong Kong are still in comparatively strong demand, even as firms such as Deutsche Bank trim senior staff in 2019.
 But if you’re an analyst or associate in Asia, the interview process for getting a new job at a global bank is still highly competitive.

 Here are the most common job interview mistakes you must avoid as a junior.